All posts

 Can I use the US version of QuickBooks Online from outside the United States?

 Yes.
-QuickBooks Online is cloud-based and accessible from anywhere.
-The US version requires a US billing address at signup (a registered agent address or virtual mailbox works) and a US payment method such as a Mercury debit card.
-There are no geo-restrictions on accessing the platform after setup.
+It is cloud-based with no geo-restrictions after setup.
+You will need a US billing address at signup (registered agent or virtual mailbox works) and a US payment method like a Mercury debit card.

 Does Xero connect to Mercury and Wise?

-Yes.
-Xero has native integrations with both Mercury and Wise Business.
-Mercury provides a one-way sync (Mercury → Xero) with GL code mapping.
-Wise syncs automatically every 4 hours, including multi-currency balances.
-QuickBooks has a native Mercury integration but lacks a direct Wise bank feed.
+Both.
+Mercury syncs one-way (Mercury to Xero) with GL code mapping.
+Wise Business syncs every 4 hours, multi-currency balances included.
+QuickBooks connects to Mercury natively but has no direct Wise feed.

 Which accounting software do US CPAs prefer?